Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ![plot of chunk Symbol levels for train station types in London](figure/Symbol_levels_for_train_station_types_in_London.png)

+In the above block of code, we first identified which types of transport points are present in the map with `levels` (this command only works on factor data, and tells us the unique names of the factors that the vector can hold).
+Next we select a subset of `stations` using a new command, `grepl`, to determine which points we want to plot.
+Note that `grepl`'s first argument is a text string (hence the quote marks) and that the second is a factor (try typing `class(stations$LEGEND)` to test this).
+`grepl` uses *regular expressions* to match whether each element in a vector of text or factor names match the text pattern we want.
+In this case, because we are only interested in roundabouts that are A roads and Rapid Transit systems (RTS).
+Note the use of the vertical separator `|` to indicate that we want to match `LEGEND` names that contain either "A Road" *or* "Rapid".
+Based on the positive matches (saved as `sel`, a vector of `TRUE` and `FALSE` values), we subset the stations.
+Finally we plot these as points, using the integer of their name to decide the symbol and add a legend.
+(See the documentation of `?legend` for detail on the complexities of legend creation in R's base graphics.)

 This may seem a frustrating and un-intuitive way of altering map graphics compared with something like QGIS.
 That's because it is!